-Without a valid advanced healthcare directive, Pennsylvania law provides a descending order of priority of those who can make health care decisions.
+Without a valid living will, Pennsylvania law provides a descending order of priority of those who can make health care decisions.
 Those individuals are as follows:

-- The individual’s spouse (unless a divorce action is spending)
+- The individual’s spouse (unless a divorce action is pending)

 - The individual’s adult child